Allusernamesaretakendonttry/srt-to-txt-converter/README.md

    ```bash
    python srt_to_txt.py
    ```
-2. Enter the path to the .srt file when prompted.
+2. Enter the path to the .srt file when prompted. (inside double qoutation)

 3. The converted .txt file will be saved to the txts/ folder automatically.